SEND

 At Witham St Hughs Academy, we believe that every child, has the entitlement to feel safe, happy and healthy, and has the opportunity to fulfil their potential and display their individual talents.
-All children have access to a broad and balanced curriculum and are fully included in all aspects of school life.

 We believe that all children should be equally valued in school and strive to eliminate prejudice and discrimination.
 We provide a positive and supportive environment where all children can flourish without exception.